How this type of finance works

 - Gives a borrower fast access to cash

-Is often only assessed on the cash flow strength of a business
+- Is often only assessed on the cash flow strength of a business

-Will likely have higher interest rates and fees than other forms of business finance
+- Will likely have higher interest rates and fees than other forms of business finance

-May not require any collateral or security
+- May not require any collateral or security

-May require a personal guarantee from the director of the business
+- May require a personal guarantee from the director of the business

 Yes.
 However, there are different lenders who will consider your application and assess it under their individual criteria.
 For example, your bank may not approve a bad credit business loan based on the risk you present as a borrower, but a specialist subprime lender may approve your application based on the strength of your current business revenue alone.